-If developing or delivering training under this cooperative agreement, the COPS Office Curriculum Standards, Review, and Approval Process Guides: Online and In-Person (online, https://cops.usdoj.gov/pdf/training/Online_Curriculum_Process_Guide.pdf; in person, https://cops.usdoj.gov/pdf/training/In_Person_Curriculum_Standards_Guide.pdf) and COPS Office and Instructor Quality Assurance Guide

-(https://cops.usdoj.gov/pdf/training/Instructor_Quality_Assurance_Guide.pdf) must be followed.
+If developing or delivering training under this cooperative agreement, the COPS Office Curriculum Standards, Review, and Approval Process Guides: Online and In-Person and COPS Office and Instructor Quality Assurance Guide (https://cops.usdoj.gov/training) must be followed.
 This applies to the development and/or delivery of online and in-person courses.
 Courses already in existence that are part of this cooperative agreement must also comply with the two aforementioned guides.
 A copy of these guides, along with supplemental training resources, will be supplied electronically to you by the COPS Office Program Manager and are also located on the COPS Office website for download.
 All training development processes and deliverables must be reviewed and approved by the COPS Office prior to public release following the process indicated in the guides.